arnabberawork/Laptop-Shop-Assist-AI/README.md

 2. Open your web browser and navigate to the URL provided by Streamlit.

+### Running the Frontend Application
+1. Ensure the Flask server is running:
+    ```sh
+    python app.py
+    ```

+2. Open your web browser and navigate to `http://127.0.0.1:5000` to access the frontend built with HTML, CSS, and JavaScript.

 ## API Endpoints
 - **`GET /api/start_conversation`**: Initializes a new conversation.
 - **`POST /api/process_input`**: Processes user input and returns the assistant's response.